BMX rider whose stunts are bringing pride back home, don't try unless trained thoroughly.

 Challenges In Every Step:

 Oh! what can we tell you about the roadblocks in Pravin's journey?
-The first and foremost aspect is that Pravin has chosen a sport that not even one in ten in India know about.
+The first and foremost aspect is that Pravin has choosen a sport that not even one in ten in India know about.
 When there is no clue about the sport at all, where can you find the dealers who would sell the bikes and where are the dedicated spaces to practice BMXing?
 Pravin somehow managed to purchase a BMX from outside and got the parts separately from the U.S.A and the U.K to make it stronger.
 Once the bike came into his hands, its frequent repair costs were a cause of concern.
-Another problem was that Pravin had to practice it in the streets and in some random open spaces as there were no dedicated clubs or stadiums to BMX.
-While he practised in the open lands and streets, he faced a problem with the policemen.
+Another problem was that Pravin had to practice it in streets and in some random open spaces as there were no dedicated clubs or stadiums to BMX.
+While he practiced in the open lands and streets, he faced problem with the policemen.
 Once or twice, he was caught by the police for doing stunts openly and was taken to the station.
 Pravin says that he will not even ride BMX on the roads but just carry it in his hands and walk because of the fear of policemen who would deflate the bike tyres if caught.
 On top of everything, there is no support from the parents at all.
 They wanted Pravin to take up a serious job that gets food on to the plate.
-BMXing is just a waste of time for them.
-Also, people in the neighbourhood often commented, "Are you a small kid?
-You always play with children's bicycles!"
-People teased him for what he does, they just saw it as a grown-up man playing on a children's bicycle.
+BMXing is just a waste of time to them.
+Also, people in the neighborhood often commented, "Are you a small kid?
+You always play with a children's bicycle!"
+People teased him for what he does, they just saw it as a grown up man playing on a children's bicycle.
 They never understood the sweat and toil behind the adventurous sport.
 No coach and no one to guide, Pravin initially didn't even know that there would be categories in the sport and he just rode the bike normally.
-"I just RODE the bike and did nothing more than that", he says.
-It's only after two long years that he came to know about various categories like Flatland, straight, dirt, park, etc. Once he got this understanding, he chose Flatland and stuck to it.
-The competitions organized in India are also so less due to a lack of awareness.
+"I just RODE the bike and did nothing more that", he says.
+It's only after two long years that he came to know about various categories like Flat land, straight, dirt, park, etc. Once he got this understanding, he chose Flatland and stuck to it.
+The competitions organised in India are also so less due to lack of awareness.

 Beyond The Troubled Path: